Louise Rayner

-Louise Ingram Rayner (21 June 1832 – 8 October 1924) was a British watercolour artist.
+Louise Ingram Rayner (21 June 1832 – 8 October 1924) was a British watercolour painter, mostly of crowded and detailed street scenes in London, Edinburgh and elsewhere, but also interior views of historic buildings, with Haddon Hall a particular favourite.

 Family

 Rayner was born in Matlock Bath in Derbyshire.
 Her parents Samuel Rayner and Ann Rayner (née Manser) were both noted artists, Samuel having been accepted for exhibition at the Royal Academy when he was 15.
 Four of Louise's sisters—Ann ("Nancy"), Margaret, Rose and Frances—and her brother Richard were also artists.
 Her eldest sister Ann Ingram Rayner (Nancy) exhibited at the Society of Painters in Water Colours and three times at the Royal Academy.
 The family lived in Matlock Bath and Derby until 1842 when they moved to London.

 Education

 Rayner studied painting from the age of fifteen, at first with her father and later with established artist friends of the family such as George Cattermole, Edmund Niemann, David Roberts and Frank Stone.
 Her first exhibited work, an oil painting entitled The Interior of Haddon Chapel, was shown at the Royal Academy in 1852, the first of a series of oils.